Critics say IG’s report let FAA off the hook in certification of Boeing’s flawed 737 MAX

 With both houses of Congress already preparing legislation to reform the process, the engineer said the IG could have come up with specific recommendations for change.

-In the current political climate, after President Donald Trump recently fired two prominent Inspectors General, he questioned the independence of the IG’s office from influence by Transportation Secretary Elaine Chao, who oversees the FAA.
+In the current political climate, after President Donald Trump recently fired two prominent inspectors general, he questioned the independence of the IG’s office from influence by Transportation Secretary Elaine Chao, who oversees the FAA.

 “No recommendations this late?” the FAA engineer said.
 “It’s a total cop-out.”